Ph.D. in Educational Studies - Higher Education

-• Our program offers opportunities for students to complete the degree full-time or part-time.
+Offered entirely online, this program gives students the flexibility to complete the degree full-time or part-time.
 Full-time students are eligible to serve as graduate research assistants while pursuing their degree.
 Degree completion ranges between 3-5 years based on the level of enrollment.
+By offering an online format, students who are not located within North Carolina are eligible to enroll.

 • Professional Seminar in Higher Education Research